dainst/idai-field/README.md

 npm install -g karma@canary
 ```

-### Installation
+If that is done, install the necessary dependencies

-To install the necessary dependencies for the app run the following command in the working directory:
+for the app run the following command in the working directory:

 ```
 git clone https://github.com/codarchlab/idai-field-client.git